Zakynthos sailing holidays

 Porto Roma

-Porto Porto Roma - Πόρτο Ρόμα is heralded by many guides as an idyllic anchorage suitable for calm weather, but we found that it is overcrowded with blaring beach tourists with several resorts appropriating the area.
-The bay is adjacent to the NE boundary of the Marine Park; nice fish restaurant ashore; reasonable shelter against the prevailing NW; good holding Lat Long
+Porto Porto Roma - Πόρτο Ρόμα is heralded by many guides as an idyllic anchorage suitable for calm weather Lat Long, but we found that it is overcrowded with blaring beach tourists with several resorts appropriating the area.
+The bay is adjacent to the NE boundary of the Marine Park; nice Nikos restaurant ashore; reasonable shelter against the prevailing NW, otherwise exposed; good holding if on sand; Banana rides with screaming guests from the nearby hotel, water-ski & jet-ski maniacs boosted by Vodka Red Bull; Zakynthos Sea Turtle Rescue & Information Center 20 min. walk.

 Map showing the 3 maritime zones of regulations of the Marine Park of Zakynthos.
 Hi-res image